tier4/AWSIM/docs/UserGuide/ProjectGuide/ExternalLibraries/RGLUnityPlugin/index.md

 - *Plugins* - dynamically loaded libraries for *Windows* and *Linux* (`*.dll` and `*.so` files).
 - *Resources* - visualization shader and material.
-- *Scripts* - scripts for using `RGL` in *Unity* - details below.
+- *Scripts* - scripts for using `RGL` in the *Unity* - details below.

 ### Scripts
-  - `SceneManager` - responsible for syncing the scene between *Unity* and `RGL` - this script works within the `RGLSceneManager` component.
+  - `SceneManager` - responsible for syncing the scene between *Unity* and `RGL`.
-  - `LidarSensor` - provide lidar configuration and collect point cloud.
+  - `LidarSensor` - provide lidar configuration and create RGL pipeline to simulate lidar.
   - `PointCloudVisualization` - visualize point cloud on the *Unity* scene.
   - `RGLDebugger` - provides configuration for Native `RGL` debug tools (logging and tape).
   - A set of classes providing tools to define *LiDAR* specification (mostly: ray poses):